lociii/homeassistant-digitalstrom/info.md

 The digitalSTROM state machine works best when devices are not controlled directly.
 Therefore this integration works exclusively with the concept of digitalSTROM scenes.
 However to be more convenient, some scenes are combined to form meta devices.

 **Only named scenes are supported** - so make sure all scenes you would like to control have a name in digitalSTROM.
+If there are matching on/off scenes as the broadcast scene and area scenes, the name of the turn off scene is used as it comes first in numerical order.

 ## Devices